imjasonh/go-gist/README.md

 go-gist
 =======

 Ever see some tasty Go code in a [GitHub Gist][1] and want to try it out?
 What are you supposed to do, clone it into your own GitHub repo and `go get` it from there?
 Copy it locally?
-What are you a farmer?
+What are you?
+A farmer?

 What you really want is to `import "gist.github.com/UserName/11235813"`, but Gists don't support that. :cry: